 The answer to this question is simple: Usually not more than twice per week unless you are establishing a new lawn with sod or seed.
 More frequent watering may be causing more problems with your lawn.

 Many people we talk with say they water twice a day, every day, every other day, or at least three times per week.
 If you are one of these people you may be enabling your lawn's addiction to water and creating weed and disease problems.
 The frequent watering offenders tend to be those who have automated in-ground irrigation systems.
-After all, who with hose-end sprinklers has time to drag sprinklers around the lawn several times per week?

 The problem with frequent watering is not that you are using more water than necessary (although you might be).
 The problem is that by watering frequently, you may be preventing your turf from reaching its full potential for heat and drought tolerance.
 Furthermore, you are creating a more ideal environment for fungal disease and some of the most invasive and hard-to-control weeds that we see in Raleigh, NC area lawns.